 The solution?
 A few cooking tricks make potato salad spring to life with flavor and just the right consistency!
 Simple and quick, these few small changes can give you a TON of completely different and exciting flavors.
 The roasted potato salad is by far the best potato salad I have ever had.

 The most obvious difference is that it’s not just your typical eggs, potatoes and mayo.
 I actually nix the eggs, but feel free to leave them in if you prefer.
 Instead, I add in lots of veggies!!
 They brighten up the dish and add a crunch that really kicks things up a notch.
-I love the added texture and flavor.
-I add 3/4 cup chopped carrots and 3/4 cup chopped celery.
-I also add 3/4 cup shredded cheddar cheese which contributes to the creaminess of this roasted potato salad.
+I love the added texture and flavors from the vegetables.
+Add 3/4 cup chopped carrots and 3/4 cup chopped celery.
+Also add 3/4 cup shredded cheddar cheese.
+The added cheese contributes to the creaminess of this roasted potato salad.

 But my biggest tip may be a bit surprising….